fmuecke/Ipponboard/doc/USER_MANUAL-EN.md

 ## License terms

-Ipponboard was written and developed by Florian Mücke.
+Ipponboard was written and developed by Florian Mücke and will be continued by ESC.

 ### Ipponboard binaries